Marketing Your Construction Business with Recycling

 You might enlist the help of some of your office staff, family, or friends who will assist with things like writing materials and posting to social media.
 If you don’t know what to do at all, look for a freelance writer or social media expert to help you push the message out into your community.

-- Write a press release – while the news in your area is unlikely to print it as a story, you might get some online interest.
+While the news in your area is unlikely to print it as a story, you might get some online interest.
 The goal is to spread the message and find a journalist that’s passionate about the environment or construction.
 If you can get into even one publication, it can push the word out.

-- Reach out to bloggers – for some of us, bloggers are a strange breed, but in this case, think of them as citizen journalists.
+For some of us, bloggers are a strange breed, but in this case, think of them as citizen journalists.
 Look for local bloggers who are writing about anything from home improvement to the environment to business.
 Send them the press release.
 Bloggers often love good stories about the area and the earth.

-- Post to social media about it regularly – don’t put up one post and stop there.
+Don’t put up one post and stop there.
 You need to post regularly.
 Twice per week should be the minimum goal.
 This is a place to enlist some help, if you need it.
 Many times, a post can be as simple as a photo of the job site or something interesting.
 Caption it and post it.
 It’s about 1 minute of your time every three days.

-- Lawn signs work – Lawn signs still work for the projects you’re working on, especially on residential locations.
+Lawn signs still work for the projects you’re working on, especially on residential locations.
 Put up signs that say, “All waste 100% recycled.”
 This will start a conversation about construction material recycling.

-- Email your past clients – Contact all your past clients and even contacts that didn’t accept your bids.
+Contact all your past clients and even contacts that didn’t accept your bids.
 Let them know about the recycling movement in your business.
 Tell them you care about the community, as well as their buildings and locations.
 The goodwill can go a long way to getting referrals.

-- On the trucks – All your trucks and cars should have the company name, contact information, and “Waste 100% recycled” on the sides.
+All your trucks and cars should have the company name, contact information, and “Waste 100% recycled” on the sides.
 Make a big deal out of being the contractor in your area that recycles their construction waste.

 Recycling is good for the planet, good for saving raw materials, and good for the community.
 You can also allow it to be good for your business.

-Being conscious of social movements, like recycling and waste reduction, can be a massive help to making your business grow by finding for whom that’s the tipping point.
+Being conscious of social movements, like recycling and waste reduction, can be a massive help to marketing your business grow by finding for whom that’s the tipping point.
 Knowing they aren’t contributing a lot of waste to the landfill might be just because they need to start a remodeling or building project.